perfect-things/perfect-home/FAQ.md

 To do that, open `about:config` page and add these 3 properties:
 1. `capability.policy.policynames`, and set it to a string value: `localfilelinks`
 2. `capability.policy.localfilelinks.checkloaduri.enabled`, and set it to a string value: `allAccess`
-3. `capability.policy.localfilelinks.sites`, and set to `moz-extension://<EXTENSION ID>/index.html` (the long ID number is the ID of this extension, which is different on every computer).
+3. `capability.policy.localfilelinks.sites`, and set to `moz-extension://<EXTENSION ID>/index.html`

+	The long ID number is the ID of this extension, which is different on every computer.

     You can find yours if you open the Perfect Home in a new tab, then open `Dev Tools` and `Console` tab, and enter: `location.href` and hit <kbd>Enter</kbd>.

 After this is done, refresh the Perfect Home tab and your local links should work.